-- The cumulative actual expenditures by the CM since the Program start, classified by type of expenditure; - The most updated budget of the CM from the Program start date to 1-1.5 years forward, classified by type (category) of expenditure and referred to as the Approved Program Budget (APB); - A comparison of the cumulative actual expenditures to the updated APB, classified by type of expenditure (actual expenditures as % of budget).
+- The cumulative actual expenditures by the CM since the Effective Date, classified by type of expenditure; - The updated budget of the CM from the Effective Date to 2 years forward, classified by type (category) of expenditure and referred to as the Approved Program Budget (APB); - A comparison of the cumulative actual expenditures to the updated APB, classified by type of expenditure (actual expenditures as % of budget).

-The purpose of the CMs Fiscal Reports (FRMs) is to enable the ILL/USL and the EC to monitor actual expenditures of the Program and to assist in decisions relating to the continued funding of the Program.
-Accordingly, FRMs should be submitted even if the actual expenditures incurred by a CM are below budget during the reporting segment.
+The purpose of the CMs Fiscal Reports (FRMs) is to enable the ILL / USL and the EC to monitor actual expenditures of the Program and to assist in decisions relating to the continued funding of the Program.
+Accordingly, FRMs should be submitted every six months, even if the actual expenditures incurred by a CM are below budget during the reporting segment.

 The FRMs must be prepared and submitted by each CM to the ILL / USL using a specific Excel-based workbook file called "File #6 - EC Semi-Annual Fiscal Report for a CM.xlsx", which can be downloaded from the EC website at https://us-isr-energycenter.org/guidelines-forms/.
-Detailed explanations on the outline, the content and the filing-out instructions of the FRM is given in Section 9.3.3, below.
+Detailed explanations on the outline, the content and the filling-out instructions of the FRM is given in Section 9.3.3, below.